home-assistant/addons/ssh/README.md

 and [these for other platforms][keygen].
 It is possible to set a password for login since version 2.0 but for high security use private/public keys.

-You can not run both variants at the same time.
+You cannot run both variants at the same time.
 Enabling login via keys, will simply disable password login.

 1. Add a ssh key to  `authorized_keys` or set a `password` in the add-on configuration.